averlarque/izakharau-blog-jekyll/_posts/2021-03-01-definition-of-api-requirements.markdown

 **API**
 is translated as "Application Programmable Interface" but that does not give you a key without a Computer Science degree.
 For my "Bachelor of Arts" fellows, the main word here is an "Interface".
 Generally, your mouth and tongue are an interface for speech communication.
 Your fingers are an interface to type text on your keyboard for written communication.
 The same is applied to the software in which classes and instances communicate with each other in some strictly formalized way.

 API is a very broad term.
-Here we talk about the gateway through which your service communicates with the outer world.
+Here we talk about the gateway through which your service communicates with the outside world.

 **API endpoint**
 is a single instance of API with a unique address (URL).
 Sending a required input to that URL triggers some command within your system and returns an output about a successful result or failure.